freedomofpress/securedrop/docs/overview.rst

 Infrastructure
 --------------

-There are four main components of SecureDrop: the servers, the administrators, the sources, and the journalists.
+There are four main components of SecureDrop: the servers, the admins, the sources, and the journalists.

 |SecureDrop architecture overview diagram|